litestar-org/litestar/docs/tutorials/dto-tutorial/09-updating.rst

 Updating instances
 ------------------

-In this section we'll see how to update existing instances using :class:`DTOData <litestar.dto.data_structures.DTOData>`.
+In this section we will see how to update existing instances using :class:`DTOData <litestar.dto.data_structures.DTOData>`.

 PUT handlers
 ============